 Bear Place, where there is a fine medieval moat, may have been the original home of the A’Bears.
 The present house was built further east in 1784 by David Ximenes.
 His son, Sir Morris Ximenes, raised at his own expense and commanded the Wargrave Rangers during the Peninsular War.
-The family are said to have been cursed by a Cathloic priest who found that this ancient Spanish family had abandoned the old religion.
-There are many other country houses in the area, the most interesting of which is perhaps 'Scarletts'.
-It was built about 1765, by James Leigh-Perrot, the maternal uncle the authoress, Jane Austen.
+The family is said to have been cursed by a Catholic priest who found that this ancient Spanish clan had abandoned the old religion for Judaism and then Anglicanism.
+There are several other good country houses in the area, the most interesting of which is perhaps Scarletts.
+It was built about 1765, by James Leigh-Perrot, the maternal uncle of the authoress, Jane Austen.
 He lived there very happily with his wife, Jane, for many years.
-Having no children, his heir presumptive, James Austen, visited him their several times.
-It is not recorded whether his more famous sister, Jane, ever accompanied him, but she did visit her uncle and aunt at their house in Bath.
-Poor Mrs. Leigh-Perrot spent some time in prison in that unfortunate city, as well as in Ilchester, when she was falsely accused of shop-lifting.
+Having no children, his heir presumptive, James Austen, visited him there several times.
+It is not recorded whether his more famous sister, Jane, ever accompanied him but she did visit her uncle and aunt at their house in Bath.
+Poor Mrs Leigh-Perrot spent some time in prison in that unfortunate city, as well as in Ilchester, when she was falsely accused of shop-lifting.

 Read more history of Hare Hatch in David Nash Ford's book, 'East Berkshire Town and Village Histories'.
 Click to Order direct from the Author.

 |© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.